ForgeEssentials/ForgeEssentials/README.md

 ## This is an ongoing port of Forge Essentials for 1.16.5

-## Forge Essentials Is now Officially Inactive!
-We will no longer make code changes for the foreseeable future.
-With that said, however, we will still review and accept Pull Requests.

 # Help
 For general help about ForgeEssentials and tutorials, please check the **[Wiki](https://github.com/ForgeEssentials/ForgeEssentials/wiki)** pages.
 If you need help or have suggestions, **please join us on our [Discord](https://discord.gg/FNRQjmr) channel**.